ZhgChg.Li

 Robotic Process Automation

 RPA (Robotic Process Automation) translates to “Process Automation Robot” in Chinese.
-Looking back at human history, from manual gathering to the Stone Age, then to agricultural civilization, and from the industrial revolution of the last century to the rise of information technology in the past 20 years, human work efficiency and productivity have seen exponential growth.
-Throughout this journey, RPA applications have been ubiquitous: the waterwheel in the agricultural era (automating the threshing process), the textile machines of the industrial revolution (automating textile work), factory robotic arms (automating assembly tasks), and finally, the automation of information-related tasks, such as automatic report queries and notifications, which this article will introduce.
+Looking back at human history, from hand gathering to the Stone Age and then to agricultural civilization, from the Industrial Revolution last century to the rise of information technology in the past 20 years, human work efficiency and productivity have grown exponentially.
+Along this journey, RPA applications have been everywhere: water wheels in agriculture (automating threshing), textile machines in the Industrial Revolution (automating weaving), factory robotic arms (automating assembly), and finally, the focus of this article—automating information-related tasks like automatic report queries and notifications.

-I must admit, I only recently learned this term.
-Since my first job seven years ago, I have been doing RPA-related tasks, such as writing web scrapers for data statistics, automating CI/CD processes, automating data queries, automating stability data alerts, and automating daily routine operations.
-However, I previously referred to it simply as “automation.”
+To be honest, I only recently learned this term.
+Since my first job (7 years ago), I have been doing RPA tasks such as writing crawlers for data statistics, automating CI/CD processes, automating data queries, automating stability alerts, automating daily routine operations, and more.
+However, I used to call it simply “automation.”
 It’s time to give it a proper name — RPA (Robotic Process Automation).

-Previously, my RPA efforts focused more on “writing code to automate tasks to solve individual problems,” lacking a comprehensive evaluation and analysis in the early stages, the use of No/Low Code tools, regulatory considerations, operational monitoring, actual data statistics, continuous improvement, and promoting corporate culture.
-All of these are essential for a complete RPA implementation.
-However, as mentioned earlier, I only recently became aware of this professional field, so let me start by sharing a practical article!
+Previous RPA work mostly focused on “writing code to automate a single task,” lacking full preliminary evaluation and analysis, use of No/Low Code tools, compliance, operation monitoring, actual data statistics, continuous improvement, and corporate culture promotion—all essential parts of complete RPA.
+However, as mentioned earlier, I only recently learned about this professional field, so please allow me to start with a practical implementation article first!

-There are many platforms that provide RPA services, such as Automation Anywhere, UiPath, Microsoft Power Automate, Blue Prism, or Zapier, IFTTT, Automate.io… You should choose the appropriate service based on the specific problem you want to solve.
+There are many platforms offering RPA services, such as Automation Anywhere, UiPath, Microsoft Power Automate, Blue Prism, as well as Zapier, IFTTT, Automate.io, and more.

-Additionally, broadly speaking, transforming the active dependency between people or between people and tasks into a dependency on platforms is also a form of RPA.
+Broadly speaking, transforming active dependencies between people or between people and tasks into dependencies on platforms by people or tasks is also a form of RPA.

-For example: uniformly using project management tools like Asana/Jira to manage work tasks.
+For example: use Asana/Jira and other project management tools to uniformly manage tasks.

-For instance: the previously implemented Gmail to Slack that forwards specific notification emails to work groups.
+For example: previously implemented Gmail to Slack forwards specific notification emails to the workgroup.

-Previously, in the “2021 Pinkoi Tech Career Talk — Secrets of High-Efficiency Engineering Teams,” I shared the cost issues of incremental gains and flow interruptions.
-Suppose a repetitive task takes 15 minutes each time and occurs 10 times a week; over a year, that amounts to nearly 130 hours wasted.
-If we also consider the cost of “switching flow,” we might end up wasting nearly 200 hours a year.
+Previously, in the “2021 Pinkoi Tech Career Talk — Secrets of High-Efficiency Engineering Teams,” I shared about the cost of incremental tasks and flow interruptions; assuming a routine repetitive task takes 15 minutes each time and occurs 10 times a week, it wastes nearly 130 hours a year; if you also consider the cost of “flow switching,” the total waste could reach nearly 200 hours annually.

 **2021 Pinkoi Tech Career Talk — Secrets of High-Efficiency Engineering Teams**

-The benefits assessment for developing RPA can refer to the diagram below; as long as the time required for development and the frequency of occurrence exceed the wasted time, it is worth investing resources to implement:
+The benefits of developing RPA can be evaluated as shown in the figure below.
+As long as the development time and the frequency of occurrence exceed the time wasted, it is worth investing resources to implement it:

 https://twitter.com/swyx/status/1196401158744502272

-• Y-axis: The amount of human time required to complete each task
+• Y-axis: How much manpower time is needed to complete each task

-• The time cost range is calculated over the past 5 years, with the middle of the table indicating the wasted time and labor costs over 5 years
+• Time-consuming Range covers the past 5 years, with the middle of the table showing the labor cost wasted over these 5 years.

-• White indicates that the potential time cost for automation is less than the benefits gained, making it not worth improving
+• White indicates that the time cost of automation may exceed the benefits, making improvement not worthwhile.

-In addition to saving time, automated standardized processes can also reduce the likelihood of human error and enhance stability.
+Besides saving time, automated standardized processes can also reduce human errors and improve stability.

 The Relationship Between Robotic Process Automation and AI

-With the rise of AI, RPA is often mentioned; however, I believe there is no direct relationship between RPA and AI.
-RPA existed long before the era of AI, and the benefits of implementing AI may not surpass those of a well-established RPA.
+With the rise of AI, RPA is often mentioned; however, I believe RPA and AI are not directly related.
+RPA existed long before AI, and the benefits of implementing AI in enterprises may not surpass those of well-established RPA.
 RPA is more about corporate culture and work habits.
-However, it is undeniable that AI can indeed help RPA reach the next level.
-For example, while RPA could only perform precise, routine tasks in the past, with AI, it can handle more ambiguous, dynamic, and intelligent decision-making tasks.
+Nonetheless, it’s undeniable that AI can help RPA reach the next level.
+For example, traditional RPA could only handle precise, routine tasks, but with AI, it can perform more ambiguous, dynamic, and intelligent decision-making tasks.

 Robotic Process Automation at Google Workspace

-Google Workspace (formerly G Suite) is a great partner for our daily office collaboration.
-We use Gmail for email, Google Docs for documents, Google Sheets for reports, and Google Forms for forms… The integration of these services or communication with internal and external systems requires us to implement RPA.
+Google Workspace (formerly G Suite) is our daily office collaboration partner.
+We use Gmail for email hosting, Google Docs for documents, Google Sheets for reports, Google Forms for surveys, and more.
+Automating the integration between these services or communication with internal and external systems requires implementing RPA.

-However, Google does not provide direct RPA services, but we can achieve this through the following services:
+However, Google does not provide a direct RPA service, but it can be achieved through the following services:

-• No Code: App Sheet (paid service) allows non-developers to build service integrations through a GUI.
+• No Code: App Sheet (paid service) lets non-developers create service integrations and automation through a GUI.

-• Low Code: Google Apps Script (free service) enables quick and direct bridging of Google services and external/internal systems with simple programming.
+• Low Code: Google Apps Script (free service) enables quick and easy connection of Google services and external/internal systems with simple scripts.

-• Function as a Service: Cloud Functions (paid service with free tier) allows you to write complete code and services, which can be deployed and executed directly through Google Cloud.
+• Function as a Service: Cloud Functions (paid service with free tier) allows you to write full code and services, deploy, and run directly on Google Cloud.

-I have not worked with the No Code platform App Sheet, but I have considerable experience with Cloud Functions and Google Apps Script.
-Below are some personal experiences and insights from my previous usage:
+No Code platform App Sheet I haven’t used, but I have quite some experience with Cloud Functions and Google Apps Script.
+Here are some personal experiences and choices from before:

 Cloud Functions